strncat/strncat.github.io/_posts/graphics/2023-10-12-recursive-ray-tracing.markdown

 \end{align*}
 $$
 </div>
-This occurs when $n_1 < n_2$.
+This occurs when $$n_1 < n_2$$.

-- The amount of transmission vs. reflection decreases as the viewing angle goes from prependicular (overhead) view to parallel (grazing) view.
+- The amount of transmission vs. reflection decreases as the viewing angle goes from perpendicular (overhead) view to parallel (grazing) view.
 Parallel -> more reflection.
-Prependicular -> more transmission and less reflection.
+Perpendicular -> more transmission and less reflection.

 <br>